Created May 2015; Revised December 2015

 4.1 Role and Responsibilities

-The Collections Department, and Digital Collections specifically, are primarily responsible for identifying, securing, and providing the means to preserve and ensure access to locally born or created digital assets and acquired digital assets under the stewardship of LET.
-However, JMU LET recognizes that not all digital assets created or acquired by the Libraries can be preserved, or fall under the purview of the Collections Department.
+The Collections Department, and Digital Collections specifically, are primarily responsible for identifying, securing, and providing the means to preserve and ensure access to locally born or created digital assets and acquired digital assets under the stewardship of JMU Libraries.
+However, JMU Libraries recognizes that not all digital assets created or acquired by the Libraries can be preserved, or fall under the purview of the Collections Department.

 Priorities for digital assets are: